-Android’s Accessibility settings support a host of features that include:
+Android’s Accessibility settings support a host of features:

-• Vision enhancements: High contrast themes and fonts, highlights buttons, color inversion, color correction, color filter, extra dim screen brightness, screen magnification, pointer and size color, etc.
+• Vision enhancements: High contrast themes and fonts, highlight buttons, color inversion, color correction, color filter, extra dim screen brightness, screen magnification, pointer and size color, etc.

-• TalkBack: A screen reader that provides spoken feedback while navigating the device interface to help visually impaired users interact with their devices easily.
+• TalkBack: A screen reader that provides spoken feedback to help visually impaired users interact with their devices easily.

 • Hearing enhancements: Live transcription, live caption, sound notifications, hearing aid support, mono audio, left/right sound balance, etc.